dorta/pyvar/sphinx/pyvar.gettingstarted.rst

 Quick Python Package Installation
 ---------------------------------

-1. Install the pyvar package using pip3 via Pypi:
+1. Install the pyvar package using pip3 via Pypi: **(Diego : does one have to add pypi repo to hit pythos repo list ? )***

 .. code-block:: console